delvtech/pypechain/README.md

 using [Foundry](https://book.getfoundry.sh/getting-started/installation), as well as running pypechain on the output abis.

+If you run into issues during pytest, run `sh scripts/regenerate_types.sh`.

 TODO add in instructions for snapshotting.
 TODO also add in tests compiled via solc.
 See `conftest.py` for more information.